 3. Follow Up at Regular Intervals

-Both documenting the tasks and training at regular intervals will be useless unless you follow up with your staff and check if all the tasks are religiously followed by your restaurant staff.
+Both documenting the tasks and training at regular intervals will be useless unless you follow up with your staff and check if your restaurant staff religiously follows all the functions.
 Staff tends to skip work and take opportunities of the loopholes in the system.
 Checking to see that your management team and line employees are doing things the way you want them done for every aspect of the business is critical to your restaurant success.

 Unless you can hold your restaurant staff accountable for the activities that are performed in your restaurant, who will you hold if the tasks are not performed as per the set standards.
 In your absence, it is your restaurant manager who must take care of all the activities, and it is him whom you should hold accountable if anything in your absence happens at your restaurant.
 Once you hold your managers accountable for their actions, they too will be on their toes to assure that all your restaurant staff adheres to the expected restaurant service standards in the restaurant.

-Maintaining restaurant service standards is essentially important, this will help you to retain your customers.
-Unless you have an efficient band who relentlessly works to live up to your restaurant service standards, you will not be able to experience the desired result out of your restaurant business.
+Maintaining restaurant service standards is fundamentally essential, this will help you to retain your customers.
+Unless you have a talented band who relentlessly works to live up to your restaurant service standards, you will not be able to experience the desired result out of your restaurant business.